Frequently Asked Questions

 We do our best to place as many students as possible in their first-choice learning community.
 However, it is possible that students could be accepted into their second or third choice community.
 If you are truly only interested in one community, please understand that this means there is a chance that you will not be placed in a learning community at all.
 Because our learning communities are based on the values of the CORE Curriculum, most students find that they do have interest in more than one community and preferencing all the communities you are interested in will increase the opportunity for you to participate in one of the communities.

-Learning Community acceptance for incoming first-year and transfer students will begin March 1st and will be done on a rolling bases through the deadline of May 1st.
+Learning Community acceptance for incoming first-year students will begin March 1st and will be done on a rolling bases through the deadline of May 1st.
 Therefore, there is benefit to applying early.

 For continuing Loyola students, all applications are viewed together after the February 3rd deadline.

-Every first-year residence hall (Mertz, Simpson, de Nobili, and San Francisco) will be home to at least one learning community.
-First- year learning communities will be assigned to specific halls once applications have been received and we determine the number of spaces needed for each community.
-Building assignments will be sent in early June.
+Learning Communities are housed in many of our first year halls.
+All communities offer space for community gatherings, programs, and community engagement.
 Because the theme of GreenHouse is sustainability, we do know it will be housed in San Francisco Hall, our new Gold LEED Certified building.
 The Interdisciplinary Honors Program and Quinlan School of Business Honors Program students will live together in Campion Hall.

 Learning community students live together in a community of their own.
 If you would like to room with someone who is accepted to the same learning community as you are, we are happy to honor those requests.
 However, students in learning communities are not able to room with students in other learning communities or with non-learning community students.